cornellnexus/website-2.0/README.md

 ## Getting Started

+First, clone this repo and then navigate to it in the terminal and run ```npm install``` in order to download all required packages.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev